JosueHerrero/FloowApp/README.txt

 		 be needed for big files.
 	-	Hardcoding the encryption key is no a good idea.
 The best approx would be build it in runtime doing string/byte "operations", for a proper ofuscation.
+	-	On location tracking(better outdoors): It would be needed a location filtering for avoiding the false jumps in the tracking.
+		I started this project using the SmartLocation Library: https://github.com/mrmans0n/smart-location-lib.
+And the tracking was far better.

 This project was built in a Windows environment.
 If you have any question don´t hesitate to ask me!